ibnatz/deepnet-logo/README.md

 This project does not claim ownership of the original logo design; it only demonstrates a 3D rendering of it for potential use within the lab website.

+Developed with the PI's approval as a visual contribution to DeepNet Lab.

 ## Author
 *Ibnat Zareen*
 Undergraduate Research Assistant, DeepNet Lab